LEDs Aid New Treatment of Bladder Issues

 As published in the journal Nature, an implantable LED device has been created with the hope of treating overactive bladders!

-Using the light from the integrated LEDs, it is believed that this device could eventually help humans suffering from bladder issues such as incontinence, pain, burning, or frequent urges to urinate, without needing to turn to electronic stimulation or medication.
+Using the light from the integrated LEDs, it is believed that this device could eventually help humans suffering from bladder issues.
+Issues such as incontinence, pain, burning, or frequent urges to urinate, without needing to turn to electronic stimulation or medication.

 At the moment, electronic stimulation is used to treat people with these conditions by controlling a nerve within the bladder.
 However, Dr. Robert Gereau explains that this method has some "off target" side effects such as disrupting nerve signals in other organs.